langroid/langroid/examples/multi-agent-debate/README.md

 Overview
 --------
 This project is a debate system powered by LLMs using Langroid, enabling structured debates on various topics such as AI in healthcare, education, intellectual property, and societal biases.
 The program creates and manages agents that represent opposing sides of a debate, interact with users, and provide constructive feedback based on established debate criteria.

+New Topics and Pro and Con Side System messages can be manually configured by updating or modifying the system_messages.json File.
+"pro_ai": {
+        "topic": "Your New TOPIC",
+        "message": " YOUR Prompt"
+    },
+"con_ai": {
+        "topic": "Your New TOPIC",
+        "message": " YOUR CON or opposing Prompt"
+        }

 Features
 --------